-The TPS23753 BLNK feature permits programming of the blanking period with specified tolerance.
+The TPS23753A BLNK feature permits programming of the blanking period with specified tolerance.
 Selection of the blanking period is often empirical because it is affected by parasitics and thermal effects of every device between the gate-driver and output capacitors.

 There is a critical range of blanking period that is bounded on the short side by erratic operation, and on the long side by potentially harmful switching-MOSFET and output rectifier currents during a short circuit.
 The minimum blanking period prevents the current limit and PWM comparators from being falsely triggered by the inherent current "spike" that occurs when the switching MOSFET turns on.
 The maximum blanking period is bounded by the output rectifier's ability to withstand the currents experienced during a converter output short.
-A short on the flyback transformer secondary will cause very large peak MOSFET currents that are worsened by longer blanking periods.
-A long blanking time also increases the minimum load required before cycle skipping occurs in a non-synchronous converter.

-The TPS23753 provides a choice between internal fixed and programmable blanking periods.
+The TPS23753A provides a choice between internal fixed and programmable blanking periods.
 The blanking period is specified as an increase in the minimum GATE on time over the inherent gate driver and comparator delays.
 The default period (see the Electrical Characteristics table) is selected by connecting BLNK to RTN, and the programmable period is set with a resistor from BLNK to RTN per the following equation.

-$$R{BLNK}(k\Omega) = t{BLNK}(ns) \tag{5}$$
+$$R{\rm BLNK}\left(k\Omega\right) = t{\rm BLNK}\left(ns\right) \tag{5}$$

-For example, a 100 ns period is programmed by a 100 $k\Omega$ resistor.
+For example, a 100 ns period is programmed by a 100 k Ω resistor.
 For a brand-new design, it is recommended that an initial blanking period of 125 ns be designed in.
 This period should be tuned once the converter is operational.